Orges Shehi: Senior

 Shehi was first approached to the senior team in September 1998 by then-coach Astrit Hafizi for the UEFA Euro 2000 qualifying fixture versus Georgia.
 He didn't make his debut however.

 Shehi's good run with Skënderbeu in the 2010–11 season earned him a return to the national team after more than a decade, receiving a call-up by manager Josip Kuže as a replacement for the injured Arjan Beqaj for the friendly against Macedonia on 17 November 2010.
 He earned his first cap by appearing as a substitute in the second half as the match finished in a goalless draw.
 Shehi was regular member of Albania team during the 2014 FIFA World Cup qualification campaign.
-He served as the third goalkeeper, sitting on bench during the whole qualifiers as Albania failed to secure a spot to the 2014 FIFA World Cup by finishing 5th in Group E.

-In March 2014, he became the second choice following the departure of Samir Ujkani to represent the newly-accepted Kosovo national team.
+He served as the third goalkeeper, sitting on bench during the whole qualifiers as Albania failed to secure a spot to the 2014 FIFA World Cup by finishing 5th in Group E. In March 2014, he became the second choice following the departure of Samir Ujkani to represent the newly accepted Kosovo national team.
 During this year, Shehi earned two other caps, making two substitute appearances in the friendlies versus Malta and San Marino.

-Despite at 37 years, Shehi continued to be a back-up even in the UEFA Euro 2016 qualifying campaign.
-Albania eventually finished second in Group I which ment qualification in the final stage; Albania's first ever appearance at a major men's football tournament.
+Despite his 37 years, Shehi continued to be a back-up even in the UEFA Euro 2016 qualifying campaign.
+Albania eventually finished second in Group I which meant qualification in the final stage; Albania's first ever appearance at a major men's football tournament.
 On 21 May 2016, Shehi was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.
 He was an unused substitute in all Group A matches as Albania were eliminated by ranked last in the third-placed teams.

 Just like in the previous campaigns, Shehi remained as a substitute, now third choice behind Alban Hoxha in Albania's 2018 FIFA World Cup qualification campaign.
 Albania failed to secure a spot to the World Cup by finishing third in the Group G, which was however their best-ever result.